OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 ### 2. Attach success and cancel callbacks

 The `GraphFileBrowser` component exposes the following callback props, `onSuccess` and `onCancel`.
-The `onSuccess` callback is invoked when a User selects files via the default "Select" action button.
-The `onCancel` callback is invoked when a User cancels a select action via the default "Cancel" action button.
+The `onSuccess` callback is invoked when a user selects files via the default "Select" action button.
+The `onCancel` callback is invoked when a user cancels a select action via the default "Cancel" action button.

 #### Select File Callback